SethSenpai/Tanuki-Ext/Case/readme.md

 # Case
 This folder contains all the information you need to build the case for the Tanuki-Ext Oled.
-There are 2 files.
+There are 2 different files.
 One for the case itself that will hold the switches and one for the backplate.
 Both files are available in `.stl` format for easy printing and `.step` format for future editing and or mods.

-As you may notice from the pictures below the entire case can be 3d printed and just fits on my 3d printer which has a bed of 245 by 245.
+As you may notice from the pictures below the entire case can be 3d printed and just about fits on my 3d printer which has a bed of 245mm x 245mm.

 | | |
 | --- | --- |